makerC-LV/Notes/my-notes/docs/3dPrinting/Klipper.md

 ## Videos

-https://www.youtube.com/watch?v=i_541iD5Bj0 : Shows how to create a printer.cfg from scratch.
+[Video](https://www.youtube.com/watch?v=i_541iD5Bj0) showing how to create a printer.cfg from scratch.
 Good tips about getting certain settings from Marlin.

 ## Odds and ends